 Having money for things was new.
-Petra had lived on grants, otherwise been hired on jobs term to term.
-Since buying this land eighteen years ago, she had lived by hodge-podge, not free to roam.
+Petra had lived on grants, otherwise been hired for jobs term-to-term.
+Since buying this land eighteen years ago, she had lived by hodgepodge, not free to roam.

-Once or twice a year, paid for a piece of writing…
+By once or twice a year getting paid for a piece of writing…

-And, because with land you could garden, because she had a sewing machine, could knit… Because she felt clean enough dusting and polishing with a damp cloth… Because the guineas laid eggs (protein), she could spend as little as a hundred dollars a month at the grocery.
-She made even that go far, buying sacks of dried beans, bakery items on clearance to freeze, bulk food for the pets.
+And because with land you could garden; because she had a sewing machine, and could knit; because she felt clean enough dusting and polishing with just a damp cloth… And because the guineas laid eggs (protein), Petra could spend as little as a hundred dollars a month at the grocery.
+She made even that go far, buying sacks of dried beans, bakery items on clearance to freeze, bulk off-brands for the pets.

+And so, what she sought was a gratitude project.
+Without making the notion precious somehow.
 Her poor bobbles felt indulgent; they spoke to the refugee state, and their creator had fallen into luck and comfort.
-This little insight was itself bounty, another debt.
+This little insight was bounty, too, another debt.

 It’s easier to feel authentic when you’re low.
-When life sets you on a higher plane, you can’t talk every day about how things were.
-Too many people are still down there, and you aren’t one of them.
+Life sets you on a higher plane, and you can’t talk every day about how hard things are.
+So many are still down there, and you aren’t one of them anymore.

 Some kind of belonging, on this new plane, had to be figured out.